sysartifacts/sysartifacts.github.io/_conferences/eurosys2026/packaging.md

 There are also a growing number of tools and mechanisms that are designed specifically to meet the needs of research reproducibility; authors may want to consider using such tools when appropriate.
 A partial list includes:
 - *[Chameleon Jupyter Notebooks](https://chameleoncloud.readthedocs.io/en/latest/technical/sharing.html):*
   A framework for packaging and sharing research artifacts on the [Chameleon Cloud](https://www.chameleoncloud.org/) facility.
-Chameleon Cloud supports a wide range of [hardware and software environments](https://chameleoncloud.org/hardware/) (please **contact the AEC Chairs beforehand** if you plan to use Chameleon Cloud)
+Chameleon Cloud supports a wide range of [hardware and software environments](https://chameleoncloud.org/hardware/) (please **contact the AEC Chairs beforehand** if you plan to use Chameleon Cloud).
+Check out a demo video [here](https://www.youtube.com/watch?v=grUOrKkiYuQ).
 - *[CloudLab Profiles](https://docs.cloudlab.us/repeatable-research.html):* A mechanism for encapsulating and sharing research environments on the [CloudLab](https://cloudlab.us) facility (please **contact the AEC Chairs beforehand** if you plan to use CloudLab)
 - *[Popper](https://getpopper.io/):* A container-native system for automating workflow